bryanwweber/propulsion-notes/_sources/liquid-rockets/4-example-rfna.md

 1. The nozzle is not isentropic, but is characterized by the nozzle efficiency
 2. The specific heat ratio and molecular weight are constant
 3. The discharge coefficient and $\lambda$ are equal to one
+4. The flow is adiabatic through the nozzle, even though it is not isentropic

 ### Procedure